 Saint Secundus of Amelia

 St Secundus of Amelia drowned to death in 304 AD in the River Tiber at Amelia, Italy.
-He was martyred in the persecutions of Diocletian.
+He was martyred in the persecution of Diocletian.

 Saint Telga of Denbighshire

-St Telga of Denbighshire, also known as Tegla or Thecla, was the patron of a church and a healing well in Ciwyd, Wales.
+St Telga of Denbighshire, also known as Tegla or Thecla, is the patron of a church and a healing well in Ciwyd, Wales.

 Saint Proculus of Bologna

-St Proculus of Bologna was bishop of Bologna, Italy from 540 AD until his death on 542 AD.
+St Proculus of Bologna was bishop of Bologna, Italy from 540 AD until his death in 542 AD.
 He was martyred by Goths led by Goterne.